hubverse-org/hubDocs/docs/source/user-guide/sample-output-type.md

 At a later time, the hubverse may revisit a way to more generally define compound modeling tasks, as they can be used for different things.
 For example, compound modeling tasks defined for a compositional data target could

- - validation that all of the proportions in a set of “mean” `output_types` sum to 1.
+ - validation that all of the proportions in a set of "mean" `output_types` sum to 1.
- - be used to evaluate the proportions in a set of “mean” `output_types`, since evaluating each modeling task independently would result in inappropriate duplication of scores for what should be viewed as a single multivariate outcome.
+ - be used to evaluate the proportions in a set of "mean" `output_types`, since evaluating each modeling task independently would result in inappropriate duplication of scores for what should be viewed as a single multivariate outcome.

 <br>